eugeniosp3/projectA_pragmatiCoders/README.md

 <br>

 # How does it work?
-<br>Look at projectA.py.
-This is the central document in this project.
+Look at projectA.py.
+ProjectA.py is the central document in this project.
 All of the necessary functions are called from here.
 These functions call utility functions as needed.
 <br>

 Car Loan Calculator